benbankston/econometricsProject/README.md

 ## Poster
 poster.pdf provides an overview of the sections of our paper.
 Bradford and I presented the poster at an on-campus poster presentation in 2023.

+This project taught me the foundation of econometric analysis that I have since used to complete two similar projects.
+I hope to continue to practice econometrics to better understand the world.